 Since September 2019, there has been a deposit-free Welcome Suica card as well as the Pasmo Passport.
 Those are valid for 28 days and do not require the obligatory 500 Yen deposit.
 These cards are available with different pre-loaded amounts ranging from 1,000 to 10,000 Yen.

 If you like, you can also pre-order these cards.

 The plugs used in Japan are A and B – whereby B is more difficult to find.
 A-plugs are used in the Americas, many Caribbean as well as some Middle Eastern and Asian countries.

-Coming for instance from Europe, you won’t have difficulties to find adaptors for the flat plugs used on phone or tablet chargers – at most hotel rooms you’ll find even USB plugs.
+Coming for instance from Europe, you won’t have difficulties finding adaptors for the flat plugs used on phone or tablet chargers.
+Also, in most hotel rooms you’ll find even USB plugs.

 However, since European computer plugs need to be grounded, it might be a bit tricky to find a connecting plug that fits.